Carceral-Ecologies/lab_book/README.md

 * New to Slack?
 Here's a [tutorial](https://slack.com/resources/using-slack/slack-tutorials).

-* Now that you understand the platform a bit more, go to the #onboarding channel and get access to our 1) cloud storage 2) shared calendar with all our meetings (includine time, place, links) 3) our github (Here you are!)
+* Now that you understand the platform a bit more, go to the #onboarding channel and get access to our 1) cloud storage 2) shared calendar with all our meetings (includine time, place, links) 3) our GitHub.
+No need to join this channel.
+Its just a place to find the resrouces.

 * On the left side of your slack browser click on the "+" to the right of "channels" and select "browse channels". take a look at the different channels and join the ones that you are interested in (or have been asked to work on).